 Similac Advance and Similac Pro-Advance are very similar formulas.
 In fact, when you look at their ingredient lists, they are nearly identical.
 However, a few of the ingredients are different.
 There is only one ingredient in the top ingredients that is different.

-Let’s break it down, and I apologize in advance for all the weird and long and confusing names for some of these ingredients.
+Let’s break it down in the Similac Advance vs. Pro Advance showdown, and I apologize in advance for all the weird and long and confusing names for some of these ingredients.
 It can kind of feel like reading another language, but I’ll try to keep it as simple as possible.

 Galactooligosaccharides vs. 2’-FL HMO